Necessary

 the capital Tirana.

-Thus, we decided to cover this part fast and go directly to Budva Montenegro, which is about 350km from Vlore.
+Thus, we decided to go directly to Budva Montenegro, which is about 350km from Vlore.

 Despite